 These are governance issues — not billing anomalies.

 For engagements involving billing adjustments, rate corrections, recoveries, recurring charge reductions, or pricing optimizations, ATA Inc. structures fees as a percentage of verified financial benefit realized by the client.
+Our performance fee structure utilizes tiered pricing where the client keeps the lions-share of the savings.

 1️⃣ Contact / short discussion